Shares vs options: what’s the difference?

 Want to learn more about giving advisors equity?
 Read our article on how much equity to give advisors.

-You should specify when and how the customer or influencer can exercise their options – in other words, when they will actually receive the shares.
-For example, you might want to say that the customer/influencer can only exercise the option on a sale or exit of the company, or on some other liquidity event determined by the company.Â
+You should specify when and how the customer or influencer can exercise their options and receive the shares.
+For example, you might want to say that they can only exercise their share options on a sale or exit of the company, or at a future funding round, or when determined by the company.

 It’s useful to require the customer/influencer to give the company a written notice, called an “exercise notice”, when they want to exercise their options.
 This will give both the company and the customer/influencer certainty about whether the customer/influencer exercised the options before they lapsed.
 When the customer/influencer gives you the exercise notice, it’s also a good time to tell them that they need to transfer money to the company’s bank account in exchange for the shares.